Brad Templeton Home

 A robocar based transit system on public roads

 Imagine Ava, a rush-hour commuter of 2025.
 At some point she signals it's time to start her commute.
 She might do it at the same time every day, or may even schedule it the night before.
 She may also wish to leave only when "she is ready" and indicates that on her phone, though she almost always has a time window.
 More commonly she specifies when she needs to get to her destination and lets the system figure when she has to leave.

-Ava's van went on the highway, in this case it might use some special carpool/vanpool lanes just for robovans.
-These lanes were built down the center of the old highway, and are divided with thin barriers from the other lanes which carry mixed human driven and robocar traffic.
-The 3 lanes are dynamic.
+Ava's van went on the highway, so it might use some special carpool/vanpool lanes just for robovans.
+These lanes were built down the center of the old highway, and are divided with thin barriers from the other lanes which carry mixed (human and robocar) traffic.
+The 3 central lanes are dynamic.
 All 3 go downtown in the morning, and all 3 leave town in the afternoon.
 Mid-day there is one lane each way and a buffer lane (to avoid the winds when big vehicles pass.)
 The robocars are quite able to handle the dynamic change of lane direction and even safely passing in opposite directions at high speed with no physical barrier.

 When the van got to its destination, it would then serve the smaller number of people doing the "reverse commute."
 Depending on the need for rides at the new destination, the company might send fewer full vans, or lose a bit of efficiency by not filling the vans entirely or sending smaller vehicles in the fleet.
 Transit lines all send their vehicle back in the low-demand direction as well, but they don't dynamically adjust what they send to the demand.